Albert-is-an-undefined-variable/ANAMM/README.md

 Command-line arguments
 -  ```-h```, ```--help```: This flag will show the usage of the program as well as a description of what it does as well as an explanation of all the parameters and arguments.
 - ```-i```, ```--indir```: MANDATORY ARGUMENT: Directory containing all PDB files with the protein binary interactions
-- ```-o```, ```--outdir```: Directory where final results will be save.
+- ```-out```, ```--outdir```: Directory where final results will be save.
 The program generates a i_complex.pdb (file with the final structure) file.
 By default, if the user does not indicate any output directory, the program will create one.
 The name of the output created by default by the program is the input folder_out.
 - ```-v```, ```--verbose```: If set, the progression log printed in standard output file.
 - ```-sto```, ```--stoichiometry```: Argument that allows you to indicate the stoichiometry desired for the target complex, indicating the final number of chains that you macrocomplex have.
 If not, it will take a value of 100 by default.
 - ```rmsd```, ```--rmsd_threshold```: If set, the RMSD threshold for considering a superimposition as correct will take this value.
 If not, it will be 0.3 by default.
 WARNING: Argument misuse could affect the final output.